 Academic Fields: Eligible fields include, but are not limited to: Agriculture, American (U.S.) Studies, Anthropology, Archaeology, Biology Education, Business Administration, Chemistry Education, Communications and Journalism, Economics, Education, Engineering Education, Environmental Science, Computer Science and Information Technology, Law, Library Science, Mathematics, Peace and Conflict Resolution Studies, Physics Education, Political Science, Public Administration, Public/Global Health, Social Work, Sociology, and Urban Planning.

-Priority Fields: For FY 2019, this are priority areas: Business Administration and Job Creation, Cyber Security and IT, Media Literacy/Countering Disinformation, Public Administration, Natural Disaster Response, and STEM.
+Priority Fields: Business Administration and Job Creation, Cyber Security and IT, Entrepreneurship, Disaster Response, Media Literacy/Countering Disinformation, Public Administration, and STEM (Science, Technology, Engineering, and Mathematics).